Identify where to search

 Start by identifying organisations that might be collecting the types of data you are looking for.
-Examples are: the International Monetary Fund for monetary and fiscal concerns, the World Health Organisation for health, the World Bank for development.

 - Governments - Most statistics are collected by national and subnational government agencies, e.g. the Australian Bureau of Statistics, the Office for National Statistics (UK).